nirsky/react-native-scaling-example/README.md

 </div>
 <br/>

-Although the box has a good size on the tablet I personally don't recommend flexing your components for scaling.
+Even though the box's size looks good on the tablet, I personally don't recommend flexing your components for scaling.
-Flex can be an amazing solution for a lot of stuff but not for scaling, because..
+Flex can be an amazing solution for a lot of stuff, but not for scaling, because..

-* Results in a messy code with a lot of empty Views.
+* The resulting code is messy with a lot of empty Views.
 * You can only flex properties like width, height, margin and padding.
 Stuff like font-size or shadow-radius can't be flexed.
 * Calculating everything with flex takes time, and as we know, time is money.

-That said, we can now continue to our second method.
+That being said, we can now continue to our second method.

  <h3>Method 2: Viewport Units</h3>
-On this method you basically convert every number you'd like to scale on your StyleSheet to a percentage of the device's width or height.
+With this method you basically convert every number you'd like to scale in your StyleSheet to a percentage of the device's width or height.
 If your device's width is 375dp then 300dp will become `deviceWidth * 0.8` (since 300/375 = 0.8),
-and you can also do it on smaller numbers, for example `fontSize: 14` will become `fontSize: deviceWidth * 0.037`.
+and you can also do it with smaller numbers, for example `fontSize: 14` will become `fontSize: deviceWidth * 0.037`.
 A nice and straight-forward library that can simplify this method is [react-native-viewport-units](https://github.com/jmstout/react-native-viewport-units).
 <br/>
-This is the StyleSheet after *viewporting* stuff around (irrelevant parts were removed, component is exactly the same as the first example):
+This is the StyleSheet after *viewporting* stuff around (Irrelevant parts were removed, component is exactly the same as the first example):

 ```javascript
 import {vw, vh} from 'react-native-viewport-units';